wax-office-of-inspector-general/wax-developer/docs/dapp-development/smart-contract-quickstart/dapp_account.md

 ## Create a Smart Contract Account

-To create a smart contract WAX Account, use the <span class="codeSample">create account</span> command:
+To create a smart contract WAX Account, use the `create account` command:

 | Parameter | Example | Description
 | --- | ----------- | -------------------------- |